|Senator Abraham Baldwin|

 Dec.
 21, 1969 - Vince Lombardi coached his last game.
 His Washington Redskins lost to the Dallas Cowboys, 20-10.
 The Redskins ended that season at 7-5-2, which was the first winning season for the team in 14 years.

 Dec.
 21, 1972 – The Evergreen Courant reported that Keith Pugh, the son of Mr. and Mrs. Oliver Pugh of Evergreen, Ala., had been named to an end position on the offense of the Alabama Private School Association’s All State team.
-Pugh was a sophomore on the state championship Monroe Academy team and logged considerable playing time as a freshman last year.
+Pugh was a sophomore on the state championship Monroe Academy team and logged considerable playing time as a freshman the year before.
 In addition to playing wideout, Keith was backup quarterback and filled in for All-State quarterback Rob Kelly when Kelly was injured.
 He also was the team’s place-kicker and played defensive halfback.

 Dec.
 21, 1975 - John Riggins became the first New York Jets player to gain 1,000 yards.